4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 - ###### Record Layer
 	- **Functionality:**
 	    - Responsible for the fragmentation, compression (optional), and encryption of data.
+		    - Provides Confidentiality and Message Integrity
+			    - Confidentiality by defined a shared secret key that is used for conventional encryption of SSL payloads
+			    - Integrity is done through the handshake protocol that also defines a shared key that is used to form a message authentication code (MAC)
 	    - Operates at the transport layer of the OSI model.
 	    - Divides the data into manageable blocks, adds headers, and then encrypts the resulting SSL record.
 	- **Encryption:**